UPPAbaby Vista V2 Detailed Stroller Review

 The 2020 model (Vista V2) weighs 27 pounds.
 That’s about half a pound more than the 2018 Vista model.

-What's the difference between the Vista and Vista V2?
+What’s the difference between the Vista and the Vista V2?

 There aren’t many noticeable differences between the Vista and the Vista V2.
 The Vista V2 has a slightly larger seat and a much larger sun canopy.
 Other differences are improved shock absorption and a slightly larger fold size for the Vista V2.

-Can you use the Vista with a newborn?
+Can you use the UPPAbaby Vista with a newborn?

-Can I buy the Vista without the bassinet?
+Can I buy the Vista without a bassinet?

-Can UPPAbaby Vista convert to a double stroller?
+Can the UPPAbaby Vista convert to a double stroller?